melisgl/try/README.md

     purposes.
 If `NAME` is not specified, then it defaults to `VAR-OR-NAME`.

     To facilitate returning values, a [`BLOCK`][d2d8] is wrapped around `BODY`.
-The name of the block is `TRIAL-VAR` if it is a symbol, else it's `NIL`.
+The name of the block is `VAR-OR-NAME` if it is a symbol, else it's `NIL`.

     Both `VAR-OR-NAME` and `NAME` can be specified, but in this case `VAR-OR-NAME` must be a symbol: